 Mental Health Advocate.
 Speaker.
 Author.

-As a peer recovery coach for a mental health research project, T-Kea provides peer support to clients with mental illness and intellectual disabilities where she uses her lived-experience to assist clients with their personal and professional goals.
+As a peer career coach for a mental health research project, T-Kea provides peer support to clients with mental illness and intellectual disabilities where she uses her lived-experience to assist clients with their personal and professional goals.
 She is currently pursuing her certification through the Maryland Addiction and Behavioral Health Professional Certification Board to become certified as a peer recovery specialist.
-She is a certified Mental Health First Aid and Wellness Recovery Action Plan (WRAP®) trainer where she facilitates training to caregivers and individuals who want to make their mental and emotional health a priority.
+She is a certified Mental Health First Aid (youth and adult) and Wellness Recovery Action Plan (WRAP®) trainer where she facilitates training to caregivers and individuals who want to make their mental and emotional health a priority.

 T-Kea wrote her first book, Saved & Depression: A Suicide Survivor’s Journey Of Mental Health, Healing, & Faith to educate her community on mental health and encourage them to seek treatment.
 Her articles have been published on The Mighty, Urban Faith, Blavity, and 21 Ninety.
 Making a digital footprint, her articles have garnered over 60,000 views and encouraged individuals to seek treatment.

 In April 2018, T-Kea was appointed by the Governor's office to serve on Maryland's Behavioral Health Advisory Council.
 T-Kea participated as a cast member for This Is My Brave: Arlington Show, a storytelling show for those with mental and/or substance use disorders and went on to co-produce the fall, Arlington Show.
 She serves as an In Our Own Voice program leader for the National Alliance on Mental Illness (NAMI), the nation’s largest grassroots mental health organization dedicated to building better lives for the millions of Americans affected by mental illness.